Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Irina Kozorog, Shutterstock

-If your cat has a feisty side, you might notice it tends to attack you to get your attention.
-If there isn’t anything to entertain your kitty’s inner predator, it’s going to attack what’s available.
-Playtime like hide-and-seek with feather toys might appeal to its wild side and will also save your ankles!
-Never encourage them to pounce on your hands or ankles as this can quickly become a troubling behavior.
+If your cat has a feisty side, you might notice that they tend to attack you to get your attention.
+If there’s not anything to entertain your kitty’s inner predator, they’re going to attack what is available.
+Playtime like hide-and-seek with feather toys might appeal to their wild side and will also save your ankles!
+Never encourage them to pounce on your hands or ankles, as this can quickly become a troubling behavior.

 5. Scratching the Furniture